 Paddon, H. L., 2009.
 An Investigation of the key factors and processes that underlie the contemporary display of biological collections in British museums.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS)|